MakeSchool-Tutorials/web-7-react-redux-passwords-app/P08-Implement-React-Redux/content.md

 Besides adding a password we'd also like to include a name with every password we save.

 Open the Password Component.
-Edit the constructor to add a new value on state that will hold the name.
+Edit the component to add a new value on state that will hold the name.

 Use a hook to keep track the value in the field: